Pregnancy and childbirth - Services

 Care for women after vaginal or cesarean delivery.

 Provides support for families with infants 0 to 2 months old.

 Childbirth and parenting education.

-This program provides information on how to cope with labour, birth, vaginal and caesarean delivery, postpartum care of the mom and newborn, and initial care of the newborn.
+This program provides education about labour, birth, vaginal and cesarean delivery, postpartum care of the mom and newborn.

 Provides prenatal classes for newcomers to Canada from Spanish speaking countries.

 Classes for pregnant women and their partners to help them understand and prepare for pregnancy, labour, delivery, and early parenthood.

 Provides childbirth education classes, breastfeeding classes, and monthly hospital tours.
 For class information and registration email email@example.com

 Provides obstetrical and gynecological care.